Ranger347/HackPack-Portfolio/Weekly Journal/Spring 2024/February.md

 #### What I learned

 I was not able to attend the first day, but I attended the second day and met lots of lovely people.
 I also learned a little bit about possibly preparing myself for a leadership role in cybersecurity and how to better prepare myself for my career.
+Its not always all about the hacking :)